University of Oklahoma College of Law: Andrew M. Coats Hall

 In October 1999, ground was broken on a $19 million construction and renovation project which ultimately added 80,000 square feet to the facility.
 Named in honor of then-Dean Andrew M. Coats, the facility features the 58,000-square-foot Donald E. Pray Law Library and the 250-seat Dick Bell Courtroom.
 The new library features the Chapman Reading room, modeled after the reading room in Monnet Hall, with a parquet floor reminiscent of the floors in the Louvre.
 The Donald E. Pray Law Library, which is open to the public, boasts the largest law collection, public or private, in the state.

-The Dick Bell Courtroom is one of the largest courtrooms in the region, if not the nation, and hosts live trials from the various courts in central Oklahoma.
 The Bell Courtroom has hosted appellate cases from both the Oklahoma Court of Criminal Appeals (including a death penalty appeal) and the U.S. Court of Appeals for the 10th Circuit, as well as civil trials from the U.S. District Court for the Western District of Oklahoma.

 On July 1, 2010, Joseph Harroz became the 12th Dean of the University of Oklahoma College of Law and 7th Director of the OU Law Center.
 In May 2019, Harroz became interim president of the entire University of Oklahoma and OU law professor Kathleen Guzman was appointed interim dean of the college.
+Kathleen Guzman stepped down from her position in 2024 and Anna E. Carpenter became dean of the University of Oklahoma College of Law immediately thereafter.